C.A.R.’s Fair Housing Day is back!

 Moderator(s):

-Cindy Diaz-Telly, California REALTOR®
+Cindy Diaz-Telly, 2026 C.A.R.
+Fair Housing & Diversity Forum Chair, California REALTOR®

 As California and the nation confront persistent homeownership gaps, the question is no longer whether Fair Housing will evolve—but how far and how fast we can push Fair Housing Forward by 2030.
 This forward‑looking session convenes leading thinkers from economics, law, policy, and real‑world practice to forecast the next periods of change and the forces that will shape it.